goseind/gosein.de/about.md

 Previously, I worked for [EDEKA Digital](https://digital.edeka/), where I was part of the newly formed SRE team responsible for the infrastructure of a new inventory management system called [NEMO](https://digital.edeka/projekte/nemo/), which now runs as an app on Android devices in almost every EDEKA store in Germany.

-Before that, I worked as a consultant for [EY's Technology Risk division](https://www.ey.com), where I also completed my bachelor's degree in cooperation with the DHBW Mannheim.
-I wrote my bachelor thesis about query enhancements for automated IT audits for SAP systems.
+Before that, I worked as a consultant for [EY's Technology Risk division](https://www.ey.com), where I also completed my bachelor's degree in cooperation with the [Baden-Württemberg Cooperative State University (DHBW)](https://www.mannheim.dhbw.de/en).
+I wrote my bachelor thesis about automated IT audits for SAP systems.

 And before that, I worked for [KERN-LIEBERS](https://www.kern-liebers.com) in both Germany and Mexico.
 I was responsible for the administration of various hardware and software, ranging from servers to network devices and firewalls.